Model Christy Giles and Hilda Marcela Cabrales-Arzola Case: 2 Men Charged With Murder - E! Online

 In online court records reviewed by E!
 News, prosecutors charged film producer David Pearce, 40, with murdering Giles and Cabrales-Arzola.
 As for actor Brandt Osborn, 42, he is charged as an accessory to their murders.

 According to the Los Angeles Times, Pearce plans to plead not guilty when he is arraigned on July 11.
-His attorney Jacob Glucksman declined to comment to the Times beyond saying his client "adamantly and strongly denies any connection to these women's unfortunate deaths."
+"Mr. Pearce strongly denies any wrongdoing in these unfortunate deaths," his attorney Jacob Glucksman told E!
+News.
+"It has taken nearly a year to file the charges because the evidence is so glaringly weak.
+The DA's Office and law enforcement have had trouble locating any fire and just seem to be breathing a lot of smoke."

-E!
-News has reached out to Glucksman for comment and hasn't heard back.
-It is currently unclear if Pearce has obtained legal representation and who can comment for him.
+It is currently unclear if Osborn has obtained legal representation and who can comment for him.

 Back on Nov.
 13, 2021, Giles and Cabrales-Arzola were each left unresponsive outside two different hospitals in Los Angeles County after a night out.